 <activity ... > <intent-filter ... > <action android:name="android.intent.action.MAIN" /> <category android:name="android.intent.category.LAUNCHER" /> </intent-filter> ... </activity>

-An intent filter of this kind causes an icon and label for the activity to be displayed in the app launcher, giving users a way to launch the activity and to return to the task that it creates any time after it has been launched.
+An intent filter of this kind causes an icon and label for the activity to display in the app launcher, giving users a way to launch the activity and to return to the task it creates any time after it launches.

 come back to it later using this activity launcher.
-For this reason, the two
+For this reason, only use

 launch modes that mark activities as always initiating a task,